 [H1] Not in Widespread Use

-This chapter focuses on concept of independence and association networks.
+This chapter focuses on the concept of independence and association networks.
 Managers and analysts seldom use these concepts.
 Association networks are not seen often in analysis of healthcare data.
 Some use occurs in analysis of social networks, but otherwise this tool is not used as often as regression tools.
 We introduce the concept of independence and association networks in this chapter in anticipation of a much more practical tool discussed in chapter 20: causal networks.

 [H1] Concept of Independence